pkalluri/Affinitybased-interpretation/README.md

 The agent is typically tested by administering [TriangleCOPA challenge problems](https://github.com/asgordon/TriangleCOPA) consisting of a scenario, a correct interpretation, and an incorrect interpretation.

-To learn more, please see the paper documenting this system:

- *P. Kalluri, P. Gervas.
-Relationship Affinity-based Interpretation of Triangle Social Scenarios.
-International Conference on Agents and Artificial Intelligence, 2017.*

 ## Setup

 Compile the project.